AlexanderMattheis/bitcorn-client-v1-DEPRECATED/README.md

-# Alexander Mattheis Webpage
+# Bitcorn
-This repository contains my currently fictitious website to test out the Ember Framework and modern webpage implementation.
+This repository contains a website I've created to test out the Ember Framework and modern webpage implementation.
 It includes a full implemented pagination and a search bar which can be used to find tagged objects on my website.